staJD/StajPilot-for-kpp-releases/guition-p4-rev1.3-4.3/v0.96.00-beta/README.md

   Changing the mode only saves the setting — the board applies it on the next power-on, it's never switched live while running.

-- **Morph position indicator (new)** — a small live display of the Kemper's morph pedal position, next to the big bank/rig number.
+- **Morph position indicator** — a small live display of the Kemper's morph pedal position, next to the big bank/rig number.
 Off by default when idle; only appears when the value actually changes, so it doesn't clutter the screen.
 New **MORPH** setting (None / Slow / Med / Fast) controls how often it checks — None turns polling off entirely if you don't use morph and would rather not have the extra MIDI traffic.

-  **Note:** this works by polling the Kemper on a timer (Slow 600ms / Med 400ms / Fast 200ms), adding a small amount of continuous MIDI traffic even when nothing changes — the higher the speed, the more frequent the polling.
+  **Note:** this works by polling the Kemper on a timer (Slow / Med / Fast), adding a small amount of continuous MIDI traffic even when nothing changes — the higher the speed, the more frequent the polling.
 Unless you actually use the morph pedal and want to watch its position on screen, we'd recommend setting this to **None**.